subnauticalaser/MD-WIKI/README.md

-# README for SubnauticaLaser-Script LICENSE

-## Custom License Agreement for SubnauticaLaser-Script
+## Dual Licensing for SubnauticaLaser-Script

 **Copyright (c) 2024 SubnauticaLaser**

-This README explains the license terms for using the SubnauticaLaser-Script.
-Please read carefully before using, modifying, or sharing the script.
-By downloading, using, or interacting with this software, you agree to these terms.
+This README explains the dual licensing structure for the SubnauticaLaser-Script.
+The script is available under two different licenses:

+- **Custom License** (for most parts of the script)
+- **CC0-1.0 License** (for certain portions of the script, see details below)

 ---

-### **Usage Restrictions**
+### **Custom License Agreement for SubnauticaLaser-Script**

+For most parts of the script, the following **Custom License** applies:

 1. **Modification and Distribution**:
    - **Modification** of the script is **NOT allowed** without explicit written permission from SubnauticaLaser.